mikejarema/facebook-friend-rank/README.md

 It may or may not provide a "reasonable" result anytime you need to rank a list of friends.

+## Ranking Strategy

+*Requires the read_stream permission.*

+Currently the ranking strategy is crude.
+It scans ~500 of a person's most recent feed items, tallies up the occurences of each unique friend ID, and returns this as the sorting data hash.

+Ideally this evolves to into a adaptive solution which:

+1. Determines which permissions are available and picks a strategy optimized for accuracy and speed-of-execution based on available data.

+2. Offers biasing facilities, eg. to influence rank based on context or personal affinities defined by the calling app (this is a pipedream).

 ## Usage

 Once deployed (see deployment notes below) this web service has a single JSONP call of interest at the root URL.